Kansas City, MO July 30 - August 1, 2015

 Current PGY1: Refine your clinical skills through sessions designed specifically for residents, connect with colleagues, and influence AAFP policy in the Resident Congress.

 Current PGY2: Meet with potential employers in the Expo Hall, and learn about fellowships and other post-residency opportunities.
-Prepare to transition into practice through resources on debt relief, employment contracts, and how to choose the right job for you.
+Prepare to transition into practice through resources on debt relief, employment contracts, and developing your CV.

 Current PGY3: If you’re not graduating in May, join your fellow residents and meet potential employers and prepare to transition into practice.

 *All program years are eligible to participate in any National Conference event or programming.

 Career Planning sessions

 Conversations with your patients about unnecessary interventions

 Getting involved in advocacy

 Residents as teachers